 Joanne is currently a Fund Manager at DeutscheBank’s New Initiatives Fund.
 She was previously an Associate at Bridges on the US team.
 She joined Bridges in 2013 from Kiva where she led partnerships with high impact social businesses and microfinance institutions in the Asia-Pacific region as Portfolio Manager.
 Prior to Kiva, Joanne was an Assistant Vice President in the Credit Research team at Barclays Capital.
 She spent four years covering the high grade utilities, retail, and consumer sectors at Barclays and Lehman Brothers.
 Joanne holds a MS in Management Science & Engineering and a BA in Economics and International Relations from Stanford University.

 Jennifer received a B.S. of Foreign Service in International Economics from Georgetown University and an MBA in Finance and Entrepreneurial Management from The Wharton School at the University of Pennsylvania, where she received the Wharton Lauder Fellowship.

 Tasha Seitz, Partner, Impact Engine

-Tasha Seitz is the Chief Investment Officer for Impact Engine, a venture fund that invests financial and human capital in early-stage, for-profit technology businesses that are improving education, health, economic empowerment, and resource efficiency.
+Tasha Seitz is a Partner for Impact Engine, a venture fund that invests financial and human capital in early-stage, for-profit technology businesses that are improving education, health, economic empowerment, and resource efficiency.
 Tasha has two decades of venture capital investment experience as a partner with JK&B Capital, a technology venture capital firm based in Chicago with over a billion dollars under management.
 As a partner, she has been responsible for identifying, evaluating and making investments in early stage start-up software companies, serving on the board of directors, managing growth, coaching and hiring management teams and exiting investments through sale or initial public offering.
 In addition to her investing roles, Tasha serves as Adjunct Professor of Social Enterprise at the Kellogg School of Management.
 Tasha has served as the board chair for Spark Ventures, a non-profit venture philanthropy organization investing in NGOs serving vulnerable children in developing countries.
 She is also founder and former board chair for the Chicago chapter of Social Venture Partners.